Vaneezeh/connect-five/README.md

 I was responsible for creating the GUI for this project.
 From developing the design before coding to implementing our team vision, my code contributions were primarily in the graphics department.
 I created both our design review and final presentation slides, so I was assigned a smaller amount of work for the README portion of this assignment.
 That being said, I set up the layout of the README on our Github page, handled the licensing, and wrote the section on how to extend the game.
 I also included a section detailing where users should look if they are looking to personalize our version of Connect Five.
 Finally, I looked over all the work for grammar and mechanics, and helped my teammates if needed.

 **Nima Hashi**

+I was put in charge of the won method and how the game would terminate if there was a winner or not.
+A case of their being no winner would only occur if the board is completely full and neither of the two players got 5 tokens in a row.
+The won function plays a big part in the games functionality and the game depends greatly on it.
+I also made a section that includes instructions on how users should install Connect 5 and how to play the game.
+I included screenshots to clearly show where the users should go and what they should do incase they do have any trouble following my instructions.
+Lastly, I made a section describing a project directory structure for the users who choose to enhance our code.
+This section will help them understand what our functions and classes are used for.
+Throughout the project, my teammates and I all took part in helping each other and taking responsibility when needed since we were down a member.

 **Charles Jacob Tan**